 John P. Goodman, D.D.S., is committed to providing patients with the most advanced and natural-looking dental restorations available.
 He proudly offers implant-supported bridges to patients at his Kansas City, MO practice.
 Dental implants can replace your missing tooth roots and provide a permanent foundation for your custom-made bridge.
 Once the implants have fused with your jawbone, Dr. Goodman will attach the bridge after confirming that it matches the shape and color of the adjacent teeth.
 With this attention to detail, your implant-supported bridge will be stable and incredibly natural-looking.

 Implant-supported Bridges Candidates

 An implant-supported bridge may be appropriate if you are missing two or more adjacent teeth.
 If you have just a single missing tooth, you may be better-suited with an implant-supported crown.
 An implant-supported denture will be more appropriate if you are missing most or all of your teeth.

 To qualify for implants, it is important that you are in good oral health and have a sufficient amount of healthy bone tissue to support the titanium posts.
-We may be able to perform a bone grafting or sinus lift procedure to help rebuild dense jawbone structure and restore your candidacy for treatment.
 You should come to your initial consultation prepared to discuss your medical history and your goals for treatment.

 What to Expect When You Receive an Implant-Supported Bridge